Expert Medical and Surgical Treatment of Lung Conditions

 - Interventional bronchoscopy — In addition to basic bronchoscopy, Loyola offers a variety of additional techniques such as bronchial stent placement and ultrasound-guided biopsy.

-- Pulmonary function laboratory — Basic pulmonary function tests are available for the diagnosis and management of patients with acute and chronic pulmonary diseases.
+- Pulmonary function laboratory — Basic pulmonary function tests are available for the diagnosis and management of patients with acute and chronic pulmonary diseases, including asthma, common cold, shortness of breath, emphysema, wheezing and pulmonary fibrosis.

 Ongoing Research to Advance Treatment of Lung Conditions